State-By-State Coronavirus Pool Reopening Index

 http://chng.it/pfYVMjvs

 Please consider this petition to open Texas pools.
 Many of our USA swim dive and water polo sports rent school district buildings.
 Our clubs can not get into these building to train at all.
 The districts are only opening pools to students in districts to strength and conditioning.
 This is not associated at all with usa water sports.
 It leaves out all the 10 and unders.
 It leaves out all the kids who train in clubs outside of their school districts.
 It’s a mess.
 If we can not get enough support our USA water teams most likely will not have pools all summer.
 Please help the sport needs help.
-I could… Read more »
+I could go into… Read more »

 Coach Mike 1952